Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/week-at-a-glance.md

 #### Instructor

-- Add and update weekly tasks to the [GitHub Project Board](https://github.com/Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/projects/1)
+- Add to and update weekly tasks on the [GitHub Project Board](https://github.com/Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/projects/1)

 #### All Students